3 beauty trends to look out for in 2020

-A bigger shift towards medical aesthetics
+A Bigger shift towards medical aesthetics

 In 2018, it was estimated that 90% of patients weren’t aware that non-surgical treatments like Botox and fillers are prescription-only in the UK.
 However, people are becoming more diligent about their health, taking more time to do the necessary research surrounding the safety of such treatments.